cimentadaj/tidyverse_seminars/second_seminar/second_seminar.md

 What will we cover?
 ========================================================

-- Tibbles, a re-imagined data frame.
+- `Tibbles`, a re-imagined data frame.
 - `tidyr`, a package for tidying your data.
 - `dplyr` in more detail, to make transformation easier.